Projects

 Why is this research important?

-We will be showing our findings to policy makers and local and national decision makers.
+We will be sharing our findings with policy makers and local and national decision makers.
 We hope that the findings will raise awareness of the impacts of Universal Credit and that they will be influential in shaping the way that Universal Credit works in the future.